Wilford: Business

-Wilford has a Co-operative Local Store, the Tailor's Arms (formerly the Wilford Green), the Ferry Inn (a restaurant of the Chef and Brewer chain) and the Wilford Farm Harvester (a restaurant of the Harvester chain).
-At the southernmost point of Wilford is the Apple Tree Pub (a restaurant of the Ember Inns chain).

-There are several independent businesses owned and run by local residents.
-The Wilford Village Allotments Association holds an annual plant sale going towards the upkeep of the community allotments plot.

 Gleeds, an architects and surveyors company, until recently, had its headquarters in Wilford House.
 The listed building is currently undergoing a multi-million pound refurbishment to house multiple small companies.
-A number of companies are based at Wilford Industrial Estate, including Seriff, a large supplies distribution company, and A. W. Consulting, a small marketing consultancy, owing to the area's proximity to the A52 and access to the M1.
+A number of companies are based at Wilford Industrial Estate, including Seriff, a large supplies distribution company, owing to the area's proximity to the A52 and access to the M1.

 The former Wilford Power Station, closed in 1981 and demolished shortly afterwards, is now the location of the Riverside Retail Park with stores including Boots UK, B&Q and Argos, as well as offices for Experian and the Office of the Public Guardian (England and Wales).